pywatemsedem.io package

 pywatemsedem.io.modeloutput.load_total_sediment_file(txt_total_sediment_file)[source]

-Load the total sediment file of CNWS written in CNWS dict_output map
+Load the total sediment file of WaTEM/SEDEM written in WaTEM/SEDEM dict_output map

 Parameters: